University of Dayton student newspaper named best in region

 “They take their roles as communicators seriously and have continued to build on the legacy that is Flyer News, both in print and online.
 While we don’t practice journalism to win prizes, the recognition we’re receiving because of the award from SPJ is gratifying and shows us there continues to be a place in society for coverage that informs and news stories that are well told.”

-The Society of Professional Journalists’ Mark of Excellence Awards honor outstanding collegiate journalism every year.
+The Society of Professional Journalists’ Mark of Excellence Awards honors outstanding collegiate journalism every year.

 All 12 regional winners will compete for national awards, with winners announced later this spring and recognized at the SPJ 2023 convention in Las Vegas, Sept.
 28-30.